How to interview a product manager

 I’ve had the pleasure of eavesdropping on many live streams run by Jeremy Horn and his team at the Product Mentor for 3 years.
-This past weekend they had a great series of talks with product executives from mid-size to large corporations.
+The group has a great series of talks with product executives from mid-size to large corporations.
 The video below outlines some things to look for when hiring product managers.

 First, really identify why you need to hire a product manager.
 Do you have too many developers?
 Are there too many simultaneous projects?
-Are you attempting to seperate concerns due to increased business or product complextity?
+Are you attempting to separate concerns due to increased business or product complexity?

 Product Management roles vary greatly per industry, and many times even between companies within the same sector.
 However there are some skills that are universal.
-He mentions great organizational skills and planning, someone that has proven they can deliver (read: Ship) products and interestlingly someone you believe can play "politics".
-As a PM you will be forced to interact with various different teams and stakeholders.
+The first video mentions great organizational skills and planning, someone that has proven they can deliver (read: Ship) products and interestingly someone you believe can play "politics".
+As a PM you will be forced to interact with various different teams and stakeholders, the ability to manage disparate goals is key.

 Gantcharts, Agile, Waterfall .. nonsense and all can be taught.
 The major skill you want to test for is empathy and stellar communications skills.

 The places you look will largely reflect the quality of talent you source.
-He reccomends angel.co (I agree), LinkedIn, Hired.com and your local product meetup.
+He recommends angel.co (I agree), LinkedIn, Hired.com and your local product meetup.

 Evaluating resumes is painful, use the following as filters

-Proud of previous work (has an ability to inspire)
+The candidate should be proud of his/her previous work (has an ability to inspire)

-He recommends eliminating anyone who includes designation, awards or a laundry list of tools in their resumes.
+There is a recommendation to eliminate anyone who includes designations, awards or a laundry list of tools in their resumes.
+I find this common in junior candidates but don’t see it as negative.

 Look for individuals that can explain stories in detail that prove for the following: